ralna/GALAHAD/doc/Julia/rst-dir/nls_functions.rst

 	*
 		- h_ne

-		- is a scalar variable of type int, that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H` if it is used.
+		- is a scalar variable of type Int32 that holds the number of entries in the lower triangular part of the Hessian matrix :math:`H` if it is used.

 	*
 		- eval_h